Prayer and Worship Resources

 Learning resources

-- From 4 to 13 December
+- From 2 to 11 July

 - Oxford Diocese

-- Diocesan Synod met on Saturday 15 November 2025.
+- Diocesan Synod met on Saturday 13 June 2026.
 The Agenda and papers are available to download.
+A report of the meeting is available here.

 - Research and insight Statistical resources and commentary contains a variety of resources analysing data collected from the Annual Statistics for Mission and Parish Finance Returns, plus commentary on emerging themes such as attendance at Christmas services.
 There is also a link to Parish Dashboards which present returns data for each parish in the diocese.